JetBrains/Qodana/topics/vscode.md

 Make sure that you have a Qodana Cloud [project](cloud-projects.xml), and this project has at least one inspection [report](cloud-overview-reports.xml) related to the project opened by Visual Studio Code.
-Also, make sure that you have accepted the [%product% Terms of Service](https://www.jetbrains.com/legal/docs/agreements/qodana/license/).
+Also, make sure that you have accepted the [%product% Terms of Service](https://www.jetbrains.com/legal/docs/agreements/qodana/license/) in
+Qodana Cloud.

 Finally, check whether Java 11 or never is available on your machine running the `java -version` command.
 If necessary, install Java on your local machine.

-## Configure the plugin
+## Configure the extension

-In Visual Studio Code, install the **Qodana Cloud Plugin**.
+In Visual Studio Code, install the **Qodana Cloud Plugin** extension.
 After installation, you can configure it.

 <img src="vscode-settings.png" dark-src="vscode-settings_dark.png" width="706" alt="Qodana settings in VS Code" border-effect="line"/>

-The configuration section contains the following options:
+You can configure the extension using the following settings:

 <table>
 <tr>
-<td>Option</td>
+<td>Setting</td>
 <td>Description</td>
 </tr>
 <tr>
 <td>Path Prefix</td>
-<td><p>In case the report does not appear in the <menupath>PROBLEMS</menupath> tab, you can override the project path prefix.
-Here is the rule how the full path to project file is composed:</p>
+<td><p>If necessary, you can override the project path prefix.
+Here is the rule how the full path to project files is composed:</p>
-<p>Full Path = Workspace + Path Prefix + Path in SARIF</p>
+<p>Full Path = Workspace + Path Prefix + Path in the <a href="qodana-sarif-output.md">SARIF</a> file</p>
-<p>Here are examples how to define the correct path prefix:</p>
+<p>Here are examples of how to define the correct path prefix:</p>
 <table>
 <tr>
 <td>Full path</td>